 - Fiscal sponsorship for a tax-exempt home for donors and grants

-We work with early-stage nonprofit projects and their founders who are seeking expertise resources, connections, access and friends.
-We also work with philanthropists, donors and foundations who are dedicated to supporting innovation.
+Early-stage Jewish founders who seek advice and counsel, resources, connections, access and a supportive network of friends.
+We also work with philanthropists, donors and foundations who are dedicated to supporting grassroots programming and Jewish innovation.

 2. What is a Fiscal Sponsor?